pbuckles22/MinesweeperReinforcedLearning/CONTEXT.md

 - **After**: 300 lines, 21%+ win rates, simple and flexible

 This demonstrates the power of **simplicity over complexity** in reinforcement learning! 🚀

+### **Curriculum Learning Approaches**
+- **Variable Mine Training**: Trains the agent on a range of mine counts (e.g., 1-5) to encourage generalization and prevent overfitting to a single configuration.
+- **Mixed Mine Training with Experience Replay**: Trains on multiple mine counts simultaneously and leverages experience replay to prevent catastrophic forgetting, ensuring the agent retains skills across all difficulties.
+- **Catastrophic Forgetting Mitigation**: Identified and addressed the issue where agents forget easier tasks when exposed to harder ones by using mixed training and replay.

+### **Experience Replay**
+- **Catastrophic Forgetting**: Training only on the hardest scenario can cause the agent to lose performance on easier ones.
+Mixed training and experience replay are effective solutions.
+- **Experience Replay**: Incorporating replay buffers or mixed environments helps maintain performance across all curriculum stages.

 ---